 United Cutlery Tactical Commander Boot Knife

-The Combat Commander Boot Knife shares design elements with the S&W H.R.T., thanks to the dagger-style design and blade with fuller.
+The Combat Commander Boot Knife shares design elements with the S&W H.R.T., thanks to the design and blade with fuller.
 Where the two depart is in the blade length.
 The Combat Commander blade exceeds 5 inches and is made from AUS-8 stainless steel that’s razor sharp.

 The rubber grip features a different texture that catches on the hand when pulling it out of the leather sheath.
 At the time of writing this post, the knife has a 5-star rating on Knife Depot.